Kim Se-jeong: 2019–present: Solo career, stage debut, and commercial success

-On May 4, 2021, Kim and the members of I.O.I celebrated their fifth debut anniversary with a reunion live stream show called "Yes, I Love It!".
-On July 23, 2021, Kim collaborated with Municon and released the digital single "Baby I Love U", which is a remake of the same song by Japanese singer TEE.
+On May 4, 2021, Kim and the members of I.O.I celebrated their fifth debut anniversary with a reunion livestream show called "Yes, I Love It!".
+On July 23, 2021, Kim collaborated with Municon and released the digital single "Baby I Love U", a remake of the same song by Japanese singer TEE.
 At the end of 2021, Kim hosted the 2021 MBC Entertainment Awards with Jun Hyun-moo and Lee Sang-yi.

-In February 2022, Kim returned to the small screen as the female lead for the SBS romantic comedy Business Proposal alongside Ahn Hyo-seop.
-The drama proved to be one of the most talked about Korean drama of the year and recorded the highest viewership ratings (11.6%) for a terrestrial Mon-Tue drama in 2022 and fourth overall most watched drama in National TV.
-The drama is the first Korean-made TV series that is simultaneously shown on a local TV channel and Netflix to rank No. 1 on the official viewership chart and ranked eight overall in Netflix's Most Popular Non-English Shows for 2022.
-Kim's performance drew praises from viewers and critics and dubbed her as the new Romantic Comedy Princess and earned the nickname "Emma Stone of Korea".
+In February 2022, Kim starred as the female lead for the SBS romantic comedy Business Proposal alongside Ahn Hyo-seop.
+The drama attained the highest viewership ratings (11.6%) for a terrestrial Mon-Tue drama in 2022 and was the fourth overall most watched drama on National TV.
+It is the first Korean-made TV series that was simultaneously shown on a local TV channel and Netflix to rank No. 1 on the official viewership chart and ranked eighth overall in Netflix's Most Popular Non-English Shows for 2022.
+Kim's performance drew praise from viewers and critics.
 An acoustic version of "Love, Maybe" sung by Kim was released as a bonus track.
 The track peaked at number 108 and 92 on the Gaon Digital Chart and K-pop Hot 100 respectively.

-Kim also starred in another SBS Drama Today's Webtoon alongside Choi Daniel and Nam Yoon-su.
-Kim's first solo fan meeting was scheduled to be held at Yes24 Live Hall on March 26, but was later postponed to April 23, after she tested positive for COVID-19.
-Kim held her first overseas fan meeting in Jakarta, Indonesia, Bangkok, Thailand and Japan, on November 4, 6 and 11.